-Notification of crimes or dangerous situations that are currently occurring on or imminently threatening the campus.
-Notifications will be made to the entire campus for any significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees.
-The notification will be made immediately upon confirmation that a dangerous situation exists.
-UAPD will have primary responsibility for initiating the alert.
+Issued if immediate attention is required of the campus community due to dangerous situations that are currently occurring on campus or imminently threatening the health or safety of students or employees on campus including tornado warnings (when campus is in the trajectory of a tornado).
+The alert will be made immediately upon confirmation that a dangerous situation exists.